Financial Services

 — Regional head, top-three Southeast Asian bank

-The constraint is not ambition.
-It is local ownership caps.
-Vietnam's 30% foreign ownership ceiling, Indonesia's single-presence policy, and Cambodia's capital-adequacy tightening in 2025 all frame how fast the Korean groups can scale.
-Nathan's view is that the next stage of growth looks less like acquisition and more like embedded partnerships with local fintechs — a pattern KB has already begun to execute in the Philippines.
+The constraint is no longer ambition.
+It is local ownership caps, a thickening trade environment, and an SBV that has only just resumed issuing Vietnamese licences.
+Vietnam's 30% foreign-ownership ceiling and Indonesia's single-presence policy still frame how fast the Korean groups can scale.
+Nathan's view is that the next stage of growth looks less like acquisition and more like embedded partnerships with local fintechs — a pattern KB has begun to execute in the Philippines and that Shinhan is piloting in Indonesia through SOL-branded digital channels.
+The era of buying a domestic lender at 0.6x book and fixing it is largely behind the Korean groups.
+What replaces it is a lighter-capital, platform-partnership play that the Q1 2026 numbers already begin to validate.

 Share